 What does declining an endorsement mean?

-What Does Declining an Endorsement Mean and What Are My Responsibilities as a Partner Seller?
+What Does Declining an Endorsement Mean, and What Are My Responsibilities as a Partner Seller?

-Declining an endorsement means that you, as a Partner Seller, have chosen not to proceed with a pre-qualified buyer referral endorsed to you.
+Declining an endorsement means that you, as a Partner Seller, have chosen not to proceed with a qualified buyer endorsed to you.
 While declining an endorsement is an available option, it can impact your Partner Score, especially if the reason for declining reflects a lack of property updates or responsiveness.

 When declining, you are required to select a reason and provide any additional information to help improve the endorsement process for future endorsements.